mcncm/hafnia/README.md

 quantum states by the [linearity](https://en.wikipedia.org/wiki/Quantum_superposition) of quantum mechanics.
 In Cavy, the _relevance_ (must-use) constraint is relaxed; as in Rust, values are "dropped" when they go out of scope.
-However, Cavy imposes an additional rule, which is that linear variables _have no concrete value_ that you can interact with until the variable is unwrapped in a specific way.
+However, we’re constrained by an extra rule, that linear values _have no concrete value_ until they’re unwrapped in a specific way.
 If this were not so, it would cause all kinds of physical paradoxes, and we don't want to break the universe--we're just here to program!

 Next is the `split` builtin function, which splits the wavefunction of the just-initialized qubyte into an equal superposition of quantum sates |0⟩ + |1⟩ +